kdgdkd/ramiho/README.md

 - MIDI monitor - it tests the sending device.
 It will print MIDI information (like the channel) coming from the sending ports.
 The first monitor uses ALSA's aseqdump; for the filtered monitors you'll need [ReceiveMidi](https://github.com/gbevin/ReceiveMIDI).
 In [this example](https://edpanfleto.com/kdgdkd/git/ramiho_monitor.png) ramiho monitors the first port for incoming Control Change signals, and prints the result.
 - Send MIDI - it tests the receiving device.
 Use ramiho's front-end for [SendMidi](https://github.com/gbevin/ReceiveMIDI) to send notes directly from the Raspberry Pi to your receiving device.
 In [this example](https://edpanfleto.com/kdgdkd/git/ramiho_sendmidi.png) ramiho sends note 48, on channel 3, to the fourth device in the list (the 'sound' port of a synth).

 If these tests fail, check the cables and whether the hardware is properly configured to send/receive MIDI.
+Then, you may want to try with Midish.

-### using * when connecting / disconnecting
+### using Midish
-ramiho accepts using **\*** as a symbol for "every other device".
-On the terminal
-- +2* will connect device number 2 to every other device
-- +*3 will connect every other device to device number 3
-- -*4 will disconnect every other device from device number 4
+[Midish](https://midish.org/) is a powerful command-line MIDI sequencer/filter by Alexandre Ratchov.
+It provides advanced MIDI manipulation tools (routing channels, remapping CCs, transposing...), and it also records and plays MIDI.
+Within the Favorite Connexions menu, ramiho provides a front-end for Midish's MIDI routing, and two files with pre-loaded connexions and filters.
+The front-end allows defining connexions not only between ports, but also between channels.
+You can redirect the MIDI signal coming from one port on a particular channel to any other port, on any MIDI channel (well, not exactly: only channels 1 to 10 seem to work).
+For example, you could send the output from a MIDI keyboard on channel 1 to a synth that is reading MIDI channel 4 AND to a second synth reading channel 5, in order to have a bass and a sub-bass playing the same notes.
+You can define more complex connexions and filters within the midishcnx files in ramiho's favcnx directory.
+They will be available for loading within ramiho's Favorite Connexions menu (lauched from the fMSH_x functions).

 ## Epilogue
 I have spent a significant amount of time writing ramiho, but I am very happy that it solves issues that we, as a band (**PUNKT25**), found when trying to properly configure our DAW-less techno setup.
 Setting up MIDI connexions between devices, or loading previously used sets of connexions, is now easily done with ramiho.
 My group-members, who wouldn't care about aconnecting anything on a command line, now operate ramiho on ssh clients on their own phones.
 This brings me a lot of joy.
 But I think I might be thrilled if I ever learn that this code is helping other people make music, so do not doubt getting in touch if you come to use it.

 ## Contributing

 I am stubborn, but I am no programmer.
 And I am a newbie on GitHub and sharing code.
-This script is likely to contain a significant amount of bugs, and most of it could be polished and modified.
+This script is likely to contain a significant amount of bugs, and most of it could be polished and modified (do I really need 1,000 variables?).
 Comments, suggestions, and pull requests are welcome.

 ## License